Reshaping Southern Philanthropy to Build a More Equitable Future

 THE INSTITUTE MODEL: Individual and Collective Learning and Coaching

-The Passing Gear Philanthropy Institute will use the same proven, comprehensive approach to developing cohorts that MDC uses with mature, high-impact foundations with the added benefit of peer support and learning.
+The Passing Gear Philanthropy Institute uses the same proven, comprehensive approach to developing cohorts that MDC uses with mature, high-impact foundations with the added benefit of peer support and learning.

 - 28 days of in-depth, one-on-one coaching and group facilitation led by a Passing Gear coach with significant experience in strategic philanthropy.